LindenLaboratory/LMCL/README.md

 # LMCL
-A custom library that allows you to use a "microlang" or custom miniature programming language for communicating efficiently with AI
+A custom library that allows you to use a "microlang" or custom miniature programming language to communicate efficiently with AI, specifically the openai GPT models.